andresbrocco/pd-with-flutter/README.md

 1. Create an empty flutter project with `flutter create --org com.domain_name app_name`
 2. Resolve dependencies with `flutter pub get`
 3. Minimal code to send a "on/off" message to a pure data patch, that plays a 440Hz sine wave.
+4. Ask for microphone permission at the app start, which becomes available inside the pure data patch as the "adc~" object. (not used yet)